-Slovenia: long known by outdoor fans and adventure seekers as the less touristic, more affordable and perhaps more authentic part of the European alps, is on its way to becoming a mainstream destination.
-For some this is good news, whereas for others it poses a destination management challenge.
+Slovenia: long known by outdoor fans and adventure seekers as the less touristic, more affordable, and perhaps more authentic part of the European Alps, is on its way to becoming a mainstream destination.
+For some, this is good news, whereas for others it poses a destination management challenge.

-During my visit of the country in April 2019 to meet Slovenia’s leading sustainable tourism pioneers and changemakers, I had the pleasure to get to know Janko Humar, who is leading the Soča Valley Tourism Board and as such in charge of the destination’s marketing and management.
-During our long conversation over lunch – a delicious combination of artisty touches to a traditional, regional cuisine – we discussed many topics linked to tourism and sustainability, most of which he addresses in this interview.
+During my visit to the country in April 2019 to meet Slovenia’s leading sustainable tourism pioneers and changemakers, I had the pleasure to get to know Janko Humar, who is leading the Soča Valley Tourism Board and as such in charge of the destination’s marketing and management.
+During our long conversation over lunch – a delicious combination of artistic touches to a traditional, regional cuisine – we discussed many topics linked to tourism and sustainability, most of which he addresses in this interview.

 Janko, you have been leading the newly established Soča Valley Tourism Board since 2017.
 Do you remember what first got you interested in tourism?

 To be honest, tourism wasn’t really my intention at the very beginning.
 I was dreaming about being a mountain guide, but this was quite an impossible idea in the times of ex-socialist Yugoslavia.
-And then, when I was serving in the army in 1986 (it was obligatory for men in those times), it happened that I was offered a job as marketing manager in the hotel company Alpinum in Bohinj.
+And then, when I was serving in the army in 1986 (it was obligatory for men in those times), it happened that I was offered a job as a marketing manager in the hotel company Alpinum in Bohinj.
 The new manager of the company was putting together a new team, and he was told that I’m an economist and a mountain climber, and he gave me an opportunity.
-Dealing with tourism in Bohinj seemed to me quite similar to the mountaineering and living with nature at the time and I said, why not give it a try.
+Dealing with tourism in Bohinj seemed to be quite similar to mountaineering and living with nature at the time and I said, why not give it a try.